 When you think of beds with drawers, the traditional divan bed is the first shape that springs to mind.
 If you want a classic boutique hotel style feel, an upholstered divan with drawers is perfect.
 If you want something a little more contemporary, consider a wooden bed base with storage.
-The Kano platform bed, shown above, comes with a drawer on the centre of each side and a shelving display area at the foot of the bed.
+The Bali Storage bed, shown above, comes with drawers, shelving, cubby holes, pull-down sections and even pull-out bedside tables.

 If you do opt for a bed with drawers and want to go for bedside tables too, check that you will be able to open the drawers if a bedside table is alongside the bed.

 Make sure that the drawers you go for are sturdy too.
 You don't want the bottom falling out of the drawer once it's filled with heavy shoes or handbags.

 Lift-up storage beds, where the entire mattress lifts up to reveal the huge cavity in the bed base, are a relatively new innovation.
 These ottoman style bed storage areas are particularly useful for storing bulky items such as suitcases and duvets.
 Look for one that is powered by a gas-lift mechanism so that it is not heavy to lift.
 The Harrison lift-up storage bed, shown above, is also raised slightly above the ground on feet so that you can see a little beneath the bed, which will help a room to feel slightly larger too.

 This new Silentnight Pocket Geltex 2000 divan bed features a lift up ottoman storage area at the foot half of the bed and the option for drawers in the top section.

 You can get beds designed for children and teenagers that come with built-in storage too.
 Deep drawers are particularly useful for storing toys, games and clothes.
 The Woood Stage bed, featured above, is a little wider than standard beds, but it comes with a built-in bedside table area.

 Check out our buyer's guide to cabin beds